Adena Culture.

 Building these mounds was a monumental task as these ancient people didn’t use the wheel and had no horses.
 Large amounts of earth would have to have been moved by the basket-load to the mound site.
 Probably, for this reason, the mounds were used more than once.
 Over the years, more earth was brought in and the mounds were built higher and higher, containing multiple burials at different levels.

-Grave Creek Mound, Moundsville, West Virginia
+Grave Creek Mound, Moundsville, West Virginia.

 Adena Ritual Mounds

 The name “Adena” originates from the estate of Ohio Governor Thomas Worthington, which was located about a mile and a half northwest of Chillicothe, Ohio.
-His estate, which he called Adena, included a 26-foot tall ancient burial mound, from which the culture and the mound took the name.
+His estate, which he called Adena, included a 26-foot-tall ancient burial mound, from which the culture and the mound took the name.

 The Adena people were hunter-gatherers, but also grew various crops, including squash, sunflower, pumpkin, goosefoot, and tobacco.
 They lived in extended family groups of roughly 15 to 20 people, with several extended families forming a lineage or clan.
-Between four to six of these clans made up an Adena social group.
+Between four and six of these clans made up an Adena social group.

 They were also renowned for their artistry.
-They created numerous pieces with art motifs, such as the weeping eye, cross, and circle designs, that became mainstays to many later Native Americans tribes.
-Many of their designs revolved around the transformation of humans into animals, such as birds, wolves, bears and deer, and then back to human form.
+They created numerous pieces with art motifs, such as the weeping eye, cross, and circle designs, that became mainstays for many later Native American tribes.
+Many of their designs revolved around the transformation of humans into animals, such as birds, wolves, bears, and deer, and then back to human form.
 Antlers, animal jawbones, copper, beads, and jewelry were used in costumes and other forms of regalia.
 They carved small stone tablets which bore animal pictures and geometric designs, that may have been used to stamp designs on cloth or animal hides, or onto their own bodies.

 Pre-excavation view of the Adena Mound, located in Chillicothe, Ohio, United States, northwest of downtown.
 The site is listed on the National Register of Historic Places, even though the mound was removed before 1901.

-At one time the Adena mound sites numbered up to 200, but only a small number of them remain today.
+At one time, the Adena mound sites numbered up to 200, but only a small number of them remain today.
 Some of these include the Criel and Grave Creek Mounds in West Virginia, and the Adena, Biggs, Enon, Miamisburg, and Wolf Plains Mounds in Ohio.

-©Kathy Weiser-Alexander, updated March 2020.
+©Kathy Alexander/Legends of America, updated March 2026.

 Also See: